SLKone/SLKone.github.io/_sub-services/organizational-design-and-talent-building.md

     content: "Develop strategies to attract and retain top talent aligned with your business goals."
     icon: "fa-user-plus"
   - title: "Role Development and Clarity"
-    content: "Define clear roles and responsibilities to enhance accountability and performance."
+    content: "Define clear roles and responsibilities that strengthen accountability and performance."
     icon: "fa-id-badge"
   - title: "Leadership Development"
     content: "Implement training and development programs to cultivate effective leadership."